 Training

-We are more than happy to arrange a remote 1-to-1 training session over Microsoft Teams, Zoom, or Skype, while the Library building remains closed.
+We are more than happy to arrange a remote 1-to-1 training session over Microsoft Teams or in person.
 Please email readinglists.lib@sussex.ac.uk with times and dates that suit to request.

 Remote departmental sessions or drop-in clinics can be arranged on request.
 Please email readinglists.lib@sussex.ac.uk.